tamari92/kf2-tournament/scoring.md

 ### No Medic Bonus
 **No Medic Bonus** (NMB) is a special bonus that is granted for runs that are completed *without* a **Field Medic**.

 Unlike the previous bonuses, NMB acts as a **multiplier to the total score** of the match.
-Specifically, NMB multiplies the Total Score by a factor of **1.50x (150%).**

-This multiplier is applied *AFTER* all previous bonuses are added to and all penalties subtracted from the current score.
+Specifically, NMB multiplies the Total Score by a factor of **1.50x (150%).** This multiplier is applied *AFTER* all previous bonuses are added to and all penalties subtracted from the current score.

 NMB exists to reward teams that manage to overcome the innate difficulty increase brought on by not having a dedicated healer present on the team.
 In the event that a player should switch to or spawn into the game as a **Field Medic**, the bonus is immediately marked as **Void** and a message is printed to the chat box.

 **It is NOT possible to revert this state once obtained.** Switching off of Field Medic will not restore the original bonus multiplier.

 #### Survivalist Penalty
 There is one special case with the NMB, seen in the instance that a **Survivalist** is present on the team during the run.

-In the event that a team completes the match without a **Field Medic**, but with a **Survivalist** present in the squad, the score multiplier is reduced to **1.25x (125%)**.
-Though the final Score (according to the HUD) in this case would still display the full 150% value, it will be manually adjusted after the match by the Tournament Staff to account for the penalty.
+This is referred to as "Partial" No-Medic Bonus.
+In a partial NMB run, the score multiplier is reduced to **1.25x (125%)**.

 The purpose of this penalty is to address Survivalist's nature as a generalist and the presence of specific Perk Skills and passive bonuses that inherently make them a *much* more viable non-Medic alternative than the rest of the Perks in the game on average.
 This penalty allows alternative No-Medic strategies to remain competitive and allows those strategies to be rewarded through the earning of additional bonus points.